Euthanasia in New Zealand

 ACT Party Leader and MP David Seymour submitted his own "End of Life Choice Bill" in October 2015.
 The key difference from Street's Bill was that it did not include End of Life care directives.
 While this Select Committee inquiry was still in process, Seymour's Bill was drawn from the private members ballot box on 8 June 2017.
 The Bill seeks to legalise euthanasia and assisted suicide in New Zealand for people 18 years and over with either a terminal illness or "grievous and irremediable medical condition" (effectively people with disabilities, chronic, and mental health conditions).

-Meanwhile, the Health Select Committee have released their report on the VES petition in August 2017.
+Meanwhile, the Health Select Committee released their report on the VES petition in August 2017.
 The submission process received over 21,000 unique submissions from around the country between 27 August 2015 and 1 February 2016, and heard 944 oral submissions (read the submissions here).
 80% of the submissions were opposed to the legalisation of euthanasia and assisted suicide in New Zealand.
 The Report echoed Justice Collins' observation that the issue "is clearly very complicated, very divisive, and extremely contentious", but made no clear recommendations about legislation on euthanasia or assisted suicide in New Zealand, stating that it was a usually a matter of a conscience vote.
 Instead, the Report encouraged "everyone with an interest in the subject to read the report in full, and to draw their own conclusions based on the evidence presented in it".

-It is also important to understand that personal choices that people make are always contextually bound.
+It is important to understand that personal choices that people make are always contextually bound.
 The current New Zealand context, characterised as it is by 'functionalism', increasing ageism that is manifesting itself in growing elder abuse and an increase in the social isolation of the elderly, and a deficit understanding and fear of disability means, in our view, that there has never been a more dangerous time to make suicide and/or euthanasia more easily available.

 The answer to the existential suffering that many people experience, and which drives requests for euthanasia and assisted suicide in overseas jurisdictions, is not to make it easier for people to end their lives but to continue to improve access to palliative care for all New Zealanders.
 It is our informed view that when all of the risks are objectively assessed and weighed up, any perceived benefits for a small minority of persons would be far outweighed by far larger numbers being exposed to the very real dangers of a premature death.